Is Your Costume TOO Sexy??

 - Complaining isn’t sexy.
 Obviously, you were complaining about how cold you were or how annoying it was to hold your jacket you should’ve been wearing.
 You were mad that your opaque tights weren’t keeping you warm.
 Yea, those stupid tights—it’s definitely not your fault that you wore assless chaps and a leather bikini top in 40-degree weather to be a sexy apocalyptic hooker.

 - Discomfort isn’t sexy.
 That tight corset that your friends thought looked super hot is slowly becoming one with your skin.
 You can’t wait to get home so you can rip it off and jump into sweatpants.
 Thing is, if you’re uncomfortable, people can tell.
-It completely affects your confidence and there is no point in wearing that “sexy” homeless person costume if you can’t exert the confidence to wear it.
+It completely affects your confidence and there is no point in wearing that “sexy” vampire costume if you can’t exert the confidence to wear it.
 You’ll just look grumpy.
 Being comfortable in your skin is what’s attractive—not the lack of clothing on it.

 - Being “sexy” for Halloween implies you’re not really sexy the other 364 days of the year.
 Sexy isn’t a costume!
 Halloween is about dressing up as something that you’re not.
 Sexy is being smart, intellectual, funny, confident, and interesting.
 Anyone can throw on the same amount of clothing that a 1yr old wears.
 What you see lined up in the women’s section of a costume store isn’t sexy, it’s desperate.